-36. Take a hike and enjoy the Monthly Story Sprouts program at Duke Farms.
+36. Take a hike and enjoy the monthly Storytime for Sprouts program at Duke Farms.

-37. Meet some baby animals at a family-friendly farm.
+37. Meet some baby animals at a family-friendly farm, including Brookhollow's Barnyard.

 39. Get messy (and create a keepsake of the day) at an art studio meant for little hands.

-40. Swing and slide at your favorite playground, or splash around at a sprayground on a hot, steamy day.
-Then, enjoy a picnic lunch and watch the clouds roll by.
+40. Swing and slide at your favorite playground, enjoy a picnic lunch, and watch the clouds roll by.